Hunters kill 14% more deer during Wisconsin 9-day gun season

-MADISON, Wis.
-(AP) — Hunters killed substantially more deer during Wisconsin's nine-day gun season this year than in 2021 thanks largely to snow cover, relatively stable weather conditions and a lack of standing corn that deer use to hide, state wildlife officials said Tuesday.
+Hunters killed substantially more deer during Wisconsin's nine-day gun season this year than in 2021 due largely to snow cover, relatively stable weather conditions and a lack of standing corn that deer use to hide, state wildlife officials said Tuesday.

 The nine-day season wrapped up Sunday afternoon.
 Hunters had 24 additional hours to register their kills online.
 The state Department of Natural Resources released data Tuesday that show hunters killed 203,295 deer during the season, up 14.4% from last year.
 The average percent change in each of the past five years has been a 7.7% increase.